 This single chart definitely speaks to some structural problems in the financial system.
 Money is not getting turned over and desperately needs to.
 The economy has been suffering for many years and will not fully recover and function normally until money velocity rallies.
+Without this chart turning up, I do not believe the Fed will sustainable inflation at 2% or above.

 It would be interesting to see the impact if the Fed stopped paying banks for keeping reserves with the Fed.
 That could presumably force money out from the Fed and into loans or other performing assets.
 It continues to boggle my mind why no one calls the Fed out on this and certainly not Yellen at her quarterly press conference.
+Being her last presser today, let's hope that someone in the media steps up!